-If the large size of TIFF or EPS figures acts as an obstacle to online submission, authors may find that conversion to JPEG format before submission results in significantly reduced file size and upload time, while retaining acceptable quality.
-JPEG is a ‘lossy’ format, however in order to maintain acceptable image quality, it is recommended that JPEG files are saved at High or Maximum quality.
+For TIFF or EPS figures with considerably large file size restricting the file size in online submissions is advisable.
+Authors may therefore convert to JPEG format before submission as this results in significantly reduced file size and upload time, while retaining acceptable quality.
+JPEG is a lossy format.
+However, in order to maintain acceptable image quality, it is recommended that JPEG files are saved at High or Maximum quality.

-Supply embedded graphics in your word processor (spreadsheet, presentation) document.
+Graphics embedded in word processor (spreadsheet, presentation) document.

-Supply files that are optimized for screen use (like GIF, BMP, PICT, WPG); the resolution is too low.
+Optimized files optimized for screen use (like GIF, BMP, PICT, WPG) because of the low resolution.

 There are many software packages, many of them freeware or shareware, capable of converting to and from different graphics formats, including PNG.

-Note that bitmap images (e.g. screenshots) should not be converted to EPS, since this will result in a much larger file size than the equivalent JPEG, TIFF, PNG or BMP, with no increase in quality.
+Bitmap images (e.g. screenshots) should not be converted to EPS as they result in a much larger file size than the equivalent JPEG, TIFF, PNG or BMP, and poor quality.
 EPS should only be used for images produced by vector-drawing applications such as Adobe Illustrator or CorelDraw.
 Most vector-drawing applications can be saved in, or exported as, EPS format.
-In case the images have been originally prepared in an Office application, such as Word or PowerPoint, then the original Office files should be directly uploaded to the site, instead of being converted to JPEG or another format that may be of low quality.
+If the images were originally prepared in an Office application, such as Word or PowerPoint, original Office files should be directly uploaded to the site, instead of being converted to JPEG or another format of low quality.

 [As according to the ACS style sheet]